cegui/ceed-cpp/README.md

 1. [QtnProperty v2.0](https://github.com/qtinuum/QtnProperty) - a Qt property framework.
 Sources are included;
 2. CEGUI [(master branch)](https://github.com/cegui/cegui) with the OpenGL3Renderer (old OpenGLRenderer is working too but disabled by default);
 3. Qt (tested with 5.12, 5.13 and 5.15, older versions down to 5.8 inclusive should also work).
+4. OpenSSL 1.1.0 - update checking and downloading

 Preparing CEGUI
 -------------